theimowski/master-thesis/docs/section-research.md

 Similar set of steps as in listing {{fsmusiccreatealbum}} were followed in listing {{fsmusiceditalbum}}:

-* instantiation the database context
+* instantiation the database context,
-* distinction between two allowed HTTP methods: GET and POST
+* distinction between two allowed HTTP methods: GET and POST,
-* in case of GET, creation of edit album form
+* in case of GET, creation of edit album form,
-* in case of POST, update action performed on the database and redirection to main management page
+* in case of POST, update action performed on the database and redirection to main management page.

 In addition to that, `editAlbum` took a parameter `id` of type `int` to identify a proper album.